 - progress via National Standards and Ngā Whanaketanga Rumaki Māori,

 - how many students are gaining key NCEA qualifications by the time they leave school or turn 18.

 PAI supports parents, families, whānau, iwi and local communities to get involved with their students’ progress and achievements.
 It also helps pin point areas that may need more support to make sure students progress and achieve.

 - Participation in early learning (ECE) has risen to record levels.
-96.6 percent of children participated in ECE before starting school in the year to March 2016.
-This is 4812 more children than in 2011.
+96.7% of children participated in ECE before starting school in the year to December 2016.

 Last reviewed: Has this been useful?
 Give us your feedback